 That's why moms like Danielle P. want to know what is reasonable when setting behavior standards for toddlers.
 She says she's tried and failed at "everything" to try to discipline her "independent, determined, stubborn, and adventurous" 22-month-old daughter.
 Lisa A. feels similarly frustrated, noting, "Sometimes I feel like I'd get more of a response talking to/disciplining a rock."

 So what do you do when you're pushed to the limit and feel like nothing is working with your misbehaving toddler?
-While there's no one-size-fits-all approach to discipline — some moms maintain a good spanking is the key to disciplining a toddler, while others are adamant about avoiding spanking — many Circle of Moms members agree on the following tried-and-true strategies for helping tots learn good behavior and helping moms not feel so frustrated in the process.
+While there's no one-size-fits-all approach to discipline — some moms maintain a good spanking is the key to disciplining a toddler, while others are adamant about avoiding spanking — many readers agree on the following tried-and-true strategies for helping tots learn good behavior and helping moms not feel so frustrated in the process.

 Stay in Control by Staying Calm

-The key to staying in control when your toddler is having a meltdown at the grocery store, say Circle of Moms members, is to try to keep your composure even when your blood is reaching a boiling point.
+The key to staying in control when your toddler is having a meltdown at the grocery store, say readers, is to try to keep your composure even when your blood is reaching a boiling point.
 Regina P. says losing control will quickly fuel the situation, so she suggests staying as calm as possible in stressful situations.
 "Go for the calm . . .
 Force, threats, and stern tones don't work.
 A calm voice with explanation gets her to move eventually."

 Eve G. agrees, sharing that she works hard to control her temper when her toddler is making her stressed out.
 "You have to control your hands, violence only breeds violence, what you do to her, and she'll turn around and do to her animals, friends, cousins, and siblings."